Copenhagen–Ringsted Line: Selection and approval

 During March 2007, following a review of the studied options, the Danish parliament decided to restrict further research activity to two of the potential solutions, the so-called 'greenfield solution' and the 'fifth-track solution'.
 In late 2009, the fifth-track solution was officially rejected, although it was projected that this option would have been cheaper.
 During May 2010, the greenfield solution for the line received approval from the Danish Parliament in the form of the Construction Act.

 The greenfield solution's aim is the diversion of all trains which do not serve local destinations between Copenhagen and Roskilde or between Roskilde and Ringsted, onto a newly built line, which later became known as the Copenhagen–Ringsted Line.
 By building the Copenhagen–Ringsted Line, it was anticipated that local traffic could then be expanded on the existing railway, while those trains which traveled on the new line would benefit from reduced travel times between Copenhagen and Køge, where a new station will be constructed at Køge North, to be reduced by 15 minutes.
 In total, a 60 km section of new dual-track electrified railway, capable of handling speeds of up to 250 km/h for passenger trains, is to be built; reportedly, this undertaking would be the largest rail programme to ever be performed by national railway infrastructure agency Banedanmark.

 The decision to construct a new high speed railway line that it led to the forming of an initiative, known as the one hour target, which is a stated aim of reducing travel times across Denmark's major cities, such as Copenhagen, Odense, Aarhus and Aalborg, to just one hour.
 The Copenhagen–Ringsted Line shall help reduce some of these intercity journey times to one hour or less, although it is also acknowledged that further higher-speed lines shall need to be constructed in order achieve all of the desired reductions.

 Route

-As intended, trains are to follow the existing line from Copenhagen Central station through Ny Ellebjerg station.
+As intended, trains are to follow the existing line from Copenhagen Central station through Copenhagen South railway station.
 The new line will begin south of the Vigerslev Allé station, and follow the Kulbanevej street and the Motorway 21.
 From there, it will turn north of Ishøj and after that follow the motorway E20 all the way to Fjællebro (Kværkeby) in Ringsted Municipality, from where it will go north of and parallel to the old Zealand West Line line until Ringsted.
 The line will also be linked to an existing 180 km railway that passes between Copenhagen and the Danish land border with Germany.